 - Albany is located near the intersection of the Hudson and Mohawk Rivers, approximately 2.5 hours north of New York City.
 It is the oldest continuous settlement of the nation's original 13 colonies.
 The introduction of Europeans to the area occurred when Henry Hudson sailed his ship the "Half Moon" up the river.

-- Local theater, music and sporting events include the Albany Symphony Orchestra, the Empire Center for the Performing Arts, Glimmerglass Opera, Capital Repertory Company, Troy Music Hall, the Lake George Opera Festival, Proctor's Theater, The Saratoga Performing Arts Center, and Tanglewood.
+- Local theater, music and sporting events include the Albany Symphony Orchestra, the Empire Center for the Performing Arts, Glimmerglass Opera, Capital Repertory Company, Troy Music Hall, the Lake George Opera Festival, Proctor's Theater, and The Saratoga Performing Arts Center.